 This means that when you buy an ethical piece of clothing, you don’ have to worry about the people who worked for you to have it.

 There’s a Story Behind Every Slow Fashion Brand

 If you visit any slow fashion brand’s website, you’ll see that it’s not all about sales.

-You’ll find that this kind of brands wants to tell a story.
-About where they come from, why slow fashion matters, who are the producers of their pieces, how you can do your part and more.
+You’ll find that these kinds of brands want to tell a story.
+About where they come from, why slow fashion matters, who are the producers of their pieces, how you can do your part, and more.